hige-itapps/Grant_Management_System/docs/Server_Setup.md

 This guide will describes the steps you will need to take when setting up a new server.
 It is assumed that a compatible OS is already up and running.

 ## 1. Set up the LAMP stack
 This application was built on the LAMP stack.
-Although it was originally built on WampServer, using a Windows version of the stack (WAMP), it should work on any modern LAMP build.
+Although it was originally built on WampServer, using a Windows version of the LAMP stack (WAMP), it should work on any modern LAMP build.
 It is recommended to use the most up-to-date long term stable release versions of these technologies.

 If you would like to set up the server as it was originally during development, download and install WampServer from http://www.wampserver.com/en/download-wampserver-64bits/.
 Specifically, we used version 3.0.6 which includes Wampserver 3.1.0, Apache 2.4.27, PHP 5.6.31, and MySQL 5.7.19.
 It is important to note though that we updated PHP to version 7.2.5.
+Notably, PHP 7 is required in order to use the included PHPUnit testing suite.

 ## 2. Configure Apache
 First, set up the web hosting directory for the LAMP stack.
 With many pre-made LAMP options, this directory is usually labled under /www.
 This is the case with WampServer, in which case you must create the web hosting directory (currently labled 'IEFDF') under the /www directory.
-The full directory should look something like "/server/www/IEFDF/".
+The full directory should look something like "C:\wamp64\www\IEFDF".

 Next, Apache must be configured to only allow direct access to the defined webpages. <<TODO: add directions for this>>